simolus3/drift/docs/pages/docs/Getting started/advanced_dart_tables.md

 They don't affect JSON serialization at all.
 For instance, `boolean` values are expected as `true` or `false` in the `fromJson` factory, even though they would be saved as `0` or `1` in the database.
 If you want a custom mapping for JSON, you need to provide your own [`ValueSerializer`](https://pub.dev/documentation/drift/latest/drift/ValueSerializer-class.html).

+### `BigInt` support

+Drift supports the `int64()` column builder to indicate that a column stores large integers and should be mapped to Dart as a `BigInt`.

+This is mainly useful for Dart apps compiled to JavaScript, where an `int` really is a `double` that can't store large integers without loosing information.
+Here, representing integers as `BigInt` (and passing those to the underlying database implementation) ensures that you can store large intergers without any loss of precision.
+Be aware that `BigInt`s have a higher overhead than `int`s, so we recommend using `int64()` only for columns where this is necessary:

+{% block "blocks/alert" title="You might not need this!" color="warning" %}
+In sqlite3, an `INTEGER` column is stored as a 64-bit integer.
+For apps running in the Dart VM (e.g. on everything except for the web), the `int` type in Dart is the _perfect_ match for that since it's also a 64-bit int.
+For those apps, we recommend using the regular `integer()` column builder.

+Essentially, you should use `int64()` if both of these are true:

+- you're building an app that needs to work on the web, _and_
+- the column in question may store values larger than 2^52.

+In all other cases, using a regular `integer()` column is more efficient.
+{% endblock %}

+Here are some more pointers on using `BigInt`s in drift:

+- Since an `integer()` and a `int64()` is the same column in sqlite3, you can switch between the two without writing a schema migration.
+- In addition to large columns, it may also be that you have a complex expression in a select query that would be better represented as a `BigInt`.
+You can use `dartCast()` for this: For an expression `(table.columnA * table.columnB).dartCast<BigInt>()`, drift will report the resulting value as a `BigInt` even if `columnA` and `columnB` were defined as regular integers.

 ## Custom constraints